 The merger is expected to deliver approximately $40m per annum of pro-forma cost synergies across the combined group and creates a listed firm with an EBITDA of $112 million.

-The merger will ensure that PMP are better placed to address the significant challenges facing the Australian printing industry, due to changes in demand, said Ashurst
+The merger will ensure that PMP are better placed to address the significant challenges facing the Australian printing industry, due to changes in demand, said Ashurst.

-team was led by partner Anton Harris (Corporate), assisted by senior adviser Bill Koeck, senior associates Genovieve Lajeunesse, Scott Lai and Michael Orban, lawyers Ellen Zhang, Sagar Sritharan, James Sin and Alli Clark and graduate Adelle Elhosni (Corporate); partners Jennifer Schlosser and Shawn Wytenburg, senior associates Eugene Ng, Chug Wing Yeung and Wendy Ho, and lawyers David Walker, Andrew Williams and Matthew Churkovich (Banking); partner Jennie Mansfield, lawyer Mitchell Robertson and consultant David Sefton (Employment); partner Rehana Box, senior associate Philip Hopley and lawyer Marie Vlassis; partner Anita Cade and senior associate Maria Sun (Intellectual Property); partner Andrew Deane, senior associate Kitty Vo and graduate Diana Oh; and partner Tony Hill, senior associate Rachel Daniel and lawyer Samuel Allam.
+The Ashurst team was led by partner Anton Harris (Corporate), assisted by senior adviser Bill Koeck, senior associates Genovieve Lajeunesse, Scott Lai and Michael Orban, lawyers Ellen Zhang, Sagar Sritharan, James Sin and Alli Clark and graduate Adelle Elhosni (Corporate); partners Jennifer Schlosser and Shawn Wytenburg, senior associates Eugene Ng, Chug Wing Yeung and Wendy Ho, and lawyers David Walker, Andrew Williams and Matthew Churkovich (Banking); partner Jennie Mansfield, lawyer Mitchell Robertson and consultant David Sefton (Employment); partner Rehana Box, senior associate Philip Hopley and lawyer Marie Vlassis; partner Anita Cade and senior associate Maria Sun (Intellectual Property); partner Andrew Deane, senior associate Kitty Vo and graduate Diana Oh; and partner Tony Hill, senior associate Rachel Daniel and lawyer Samuel Allam.

 Four firms act in $16b Ausgrid sale